tombusby/tombusby.github.io/_drafts/letsecnrypt-nginx-reverse-proxy-no-downtime.md

 2. `Webroot` - If you're not hosting your site with Apache, but have write access to the directory which serves as the web-root for the service, Certbot can drop some files in here and they'll be served up when Let's Encrypt comes knocking just as normal.
 Again, no interruption in service.
 3. `Standalone` - Certbot will directly listen on the required port.
 This obviously requires some down-time for whatever service is normally listening on that port.

-Unfortunately, a lot of the time when we're using nginx as a reverse proxy, it appears that we need to use Standalone.
+Unfortunately, a lot of the time when we're using nginx as a reverse proxy, it (at first) appears that we need to use Standalone.
 For example, if you're proxying a service that's running in a [Docker](https://www.docker.com) container, then you don't have access to the web-root.

 To make things worse, every time you need to renew the certificate for that one service, you need to stop nginx (severing the link to all other services too) so that Certbot can listen on those ports.